spotify/scio/site/src/main/paradox/io/Csv.md

 ### Read with a header

-For CSV files with a header, reading requires an implicit `HeaderDecoder` for your type.
+For CSV files with a header, reading requires an implicit @scaladoc[`HeaderDecoder`](kantan.csv.HeaderDecoder) for your type.

 ```scala mdoc:compile-only
 import com.spotify.scio.ScioContext